MarcZenn/CommonSenseDiet---App/README.md

 The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you (or not healthy for you) with a simple yes or no...thats it.
 Nothing more.
 Simply look up your foods/meals and get a YES or NO response.
-What do we know about nutrition?...
-Nothing!
-We just go off of ingredients and nutrition facts and give you our best, common sense, opinion.

 Eating right is simple...Don't eat junk.

-While the developers of this project want to keep this app small, we are eager to maintin a robust, collaborative, open-source code base.
+While the developers of this project want to keep this app small, we are eager to maintain a robust, collaborative, open-source code base.

 # Requirements